 Patterson Wrongful Death Lawyer

-Our attorneys at AutoAccident.com understand the grief and pain that can affect a family after a loved one’s wrongful death.
-We are dedicated to seeking justice on behalf of families in Patterson, CA. Contact our law firm to receive free, friendly legal advice at (209) 227-1931 or (800) 404-5400.
+Our attorneys at AutoAccident.com understand the grief and pain that can affect a family after a loved one's wrongful death.
+We are dedicated to seeking justice for families in Patterson, CA. Contact our law firm to receive free, friendly legal advice at (209) 227-1931 or (800) 404-5400.

-- Elements of Negligence: The survivor, or plaintiff, in a wrongful death claim must prove four elements of negligence to successfully seek compensation in their case.
-They need to show that the decedent was owed a duty of care by the at-fault party, that duty of care was breached by the negligent individual’s actions, the at-fault party’s negligence was the proximate cause of the wrongful death, and the loss of a loved one resulted in damages for surviving family members.
+- Elements of Negligence: The survivor, or plaintiff, in a wrongful death claim, must prove four elements of negligence to successfully seek compensation in their case.
+They need to show that the decedent was owed a duty of care by the at-fault party, that the duty of care was breached by the negligent individual's actions, and that the at-fault party's negligence was the proximate cause of the wrongful death.
+The loss of a loved one resulted in damages to surviving family members.

 - Who Can File a Wrongful Death Lawsuit: Under the California Code of Civil Procedure Section 377.60, the surviving spouse, domestic partner, or children have priority when it comes to bringing a wrongful death case.
 Others who depended on the deceased for financial support may also be eligible for wrongful death compensation if the parties mentioned previously are nonexistent.
 This may include a surviving parent, stepchild, putative spouse, or child of the putative spouse who survived the decedent.

 - Filing Deadline for Wrongful Death: The statute of limitations is two years from the date of a loved one's wrongful death, as outlined in the California Code of Civil Procedure Section 335.1.
 Do not miss the two-year statute of limitations; your family may lose the legal right to recover wrongful death damages.